seb-pg/meta_puzzles/README.md

 meta_puzzles are solutions to the Meta/Facebook puzzles available on Meta's careers website at https://www.metacareers.com/profile/coding_puzzles/.

-The complete solutions are provided in following languages:
+The complete solutions are provided in the following languages:
-* Python (3): was developed first
+* Python (3): developed first.
-* C\++(17): was developed second and the code is written in a "plausible" medium developer style (it just works with basic C++ and no fancy optimisation).
+* C\++(17): developed second.
+The code is written in a "plausible" medium developer style (it just works with basic C++ and no fancy optimisation.

-Mostly complete solutions are provided in the following languages (The code is updated regularly)
+Mostly complete solutions are provided in the following languages and are based on the C\++17 version
-* C# (compatible with .Net 7.0 and mostly compatible with .Net Code 3.1): based on C\++17
+* C#: compatible with .Net 7.0 and mostly compatible with .Net Code 3.1.
-* Rust (1.66): based on C\++17
+* Rust: tested with version 1.66
-* Go (1.9.4): based on C\++17, uses generics which are not supported by Meta online tests.
+* Go: tested with version 1.9.4.
+Solutions are using generics which are not supported by Meta online tests.

-The intent is to use these solutions in a multi-language comparison, with additional languages (solutions being written) such as Swift, Scala, and Kotlin.
+The intent is to use these solutions in a multi-language comparison, with additional languages such as Swift, Scala, and Kotlin (solutions being written), and find which languages would be suitable to write quantitative strategies on a wide scale.

-The idea is to evaluate which languages would be suitable to write quantitative strategies on a wide scale:  if you are working for a hedge fund (or a bank) and have people writing trading strategies, one might want to use a common language for that purpose.
+If you are working for a hedge fund (or a bank) and have many people writing trading strategies, one might want to use a common language for that purpose.
 A possible model is to use an easy language, such as Python, and "productionize" strategies with "real software developer".
-Another strategy is to use a language easy to pick up, less likely to create problem (on a wide scale), offers good performances, and overall, provide a good value for money.
+Another model is to use a language easy to pick up, less likely to create problem (on a wide scale), offers good performances, and overall, provide a good value for money.

 This first phase is about comparing basic language ecosystem needs, i.e. just the language with some basic collections.